 Behenji by Ajoy Bose – Book Review

-Behenji A political biography of Mayawati, a Dalit women who rose to become one of the strongest politicians of the biggest and politically the most watched state in India.
-Not much is known about her as a person, unlike most public figures today who are out there, she maintains an aura of mystery around her choosing to interact with few and that too when she wants.
-Ajoy Bose has observed her through her political career as a journalist and hence is able to analyze her rise and fall in politics, her style, her insecurities and her ambitions to cull out a personality that is not known to many, at least not first hand.
+Behenji A political biography of Mayawati, a Dalit woman who rose to become one of the strongest politicians of the biggest and politically the most watched state in India.
+Not much is known about her as a person.
+Unlike most public figures today who are out there, she maintains an aura of mystery around her.
+Choosing to interact with few.
+And that too when she wants.
+Ajoy Bose has observed her through her political career as a journalist.
+And hence is able to analyze her rise and fall in politics.
+Her style, her insecurities and her ambitions to cull out a personality that is not known to many, at least not first hand.
 I was interested in reading about her as I thought her journey is incredible.

-Mayawati was also following the same path, preparing for her IAS exams, while working as a teacher in a school and studying law at Delhi University.
-I always thought she came from UP, but she is a Delhi girl, born and brought up in the capital city.
+Mayawati was also following the same path, preparing for her IAS exams, while working as a teacher in a school.
+And studying law at Delhi University.
+I always thought she came from UP.
+But she is a Delhi girl, born and brought up in the capital city.
 Like most girls in this country at least in her childhood days, she resented her parents paying more attention to their sons than daughters.
-She was outspoken, and once at a public meeting she spoke her mind going against the bigwigs present there, and this was to be the turning point in her life.
+She was outspoken.
+And once at a public meeting, she spoke her mind going against the bigwigs present there.
+And this was to be the turning point in her life.

-The incident at Lucknow guest house where she was attacked shows her sheer courage, a person with less mettle would have given away after that, but looks like for her it only added fuel to fire.
+The incident at Lucknow guest house where she was attacked shows her sheer courage.
+A person with less mettle would have given away after that.
+But looks like for her it only added fuel to fire.
 Her hunger for power was always so strong that she was willing to do anything for it – make or break from any political party.
-Her administrative skills that she learnt on the job and how her style changed from her one stint to next as a CM shows she was willing to learn on the go.
-She experimented with bureaucracy by shuffling around people and got the title of Transfer Rani but then data shows that most politicians have been doing the same in UP.
+Her administrative skills that she learned on the job and how her style changed from her one stint to next as a CM shows she was willing to learn on the go.
+She experimented with bureaucracy by shuffling around people.
+And got the title of Transfer Rani.
+But then data shows that most politicians have been doing the same in UP.

-I want to know if she feels alone and lonely and how she deals with it, having virtually no family support around her though her family seems to have prospered under her success.
+I want to know if she feels alone and lonely and how she deals with it?
+Having virtually no family support around her though her family seems to have prospered under her success.
 I want to know how she views the massive wealth that she has gathered and what she plans to do with it.
 I want to know where does she see her party after her.
-She has immortalized herself in stone at many places and many hearts may be, but if she were to retire from politics what would she do.
+She has immortalized herself in stone at many places and many hearts may be.
+But if she were to retire from politics what would she do.
 In a man’s world, she is living like a super man, I want to know her feminine side which never comes out.
 After 300+ pages also she remains a mystery.